Our current Decade of Change policy takes us to 2030

-Continue our net zero transition
+Continue our transition to a net zero London Gatwick

 6. Airport emissions

-- Achieve Net Zero for our Scope 1 and 2 greenhouse gas emissions by 2030.
+- Achieve net zero for our Scope 1 and 2 greenhouse gas emissions by 2030.

 - Source 50% of our network electricity and 50% of heat network from UK renewable sources by 2030.
 We will generate power onsite, and buy renewable energy direct from suppliers.

 - By 2030, all on-airport vehicles must meet zero or ultra-low emission standards.
 This includes ground support equipment and mobile construction equipment.

 - Playing our part in the UK aviation and ground transport transition to net zero carbon.

 - Working with airlines and fuel providers to apply the Sustainable Aviation decarbonisation roadmap.

 - Work with transport providers to increase airport passenger and staff use of public transport and zero and ultra-low emission journey modes to 60% by 2030.